KoS-Y1/VRez/readme.md

 ~~~~

 ## RAII
 + Avoid to use raw pointer, use unique_ptr, shared_ptr or weak_ptr if possible

+## Improve/Refactor
++ Vulkan state should have a public function to destroy/free vulkan object, so that other class(e.g. VulkanImage) won't need to have a VkDevice variable that helps itself destroy vkImage